-BCS70 contains childhood and adult self-reported measures across physical activity domains (from 5-42y).
-Leisure time was measured at ages 5, 10, 16, 30, 34, and 42y; active travel was measured at age 34y; domestic activities were measured at age 16y; and sedentary behaviour measured at ages 5, 10, 16, and 42y.
+BCS70 contains childhood and adult self-reported measures across physical activity domains (from 5-50y).
+Leisure time was measured at ages 5, 10, 16, 30, 34, and 42y; active travel was measured at age 34y; domestic activities were measured at age 16 and 46y in the core waves and 50y in the COVID waves; and sedentary behaviour was measured at ages 5, 10, 16, 42, and 46y and at 50y in the COVID waves.

-In terms of comparability across sweeps in this longitudinal study, overall engagement in leisure time can be compared across ages 5, 10, 16, 30, 34, and 42y while intensity can be compared across ages where information was collected on specific activities/sports (i.e. ages 30, 43, 52y).
+In terms of comparability across sweeps in this longitudinal study, overall engagement in leisure time can be compared across ages 5, 10, 16, 30, 34, 42, and 46y while intensity can be compared across ages where information was collected on specific activities/sports (i.e. ages 30, 43, 46y).
 Additional questions with frequency and duration responses varied somewhat between questions.
-Active travel and domestic activities were only measured at one age each and therefore cannot be compared across sweeps.
-Finally, sedentary behaviour provided comparable measures of duration (hr/day) in childhood and adulthood (ages 5, 10, 16 and 42y).
+Active travel was only measured at one age and therefore cannot be compared across sweeps.
+The frequency of domestic activity has been measured at three ages but there is different information on duration and intensity so these activities may not be comparable on these metrics.
+Finally, sedentary behaviour provided comparable measures of duration (hr/day) in childhood and adulthood (ages 5, 10, 16, 42, 46, and 50y).